 (C) Computation of the embedded cost rates of preferred or preference stock, including amounts maturing within twelve (12) months.

-(7) Schedules required by this subsection should contain all relevant information, including, but not limited to, the following:
+(8) (7) Schedules required by this subsection should must contain all relevant information, including, but not limited to, the following:

 (A) The date of issue.